Roy Scheider: Acting career

 Scheider appeared among an ensemble cast in The Myth of Fingerprints (1997), for which he was nominated for an Independent Spirit Award.
 He appeared as the crusty father of hero Frank Castle in The Punisher (2004), and in 2007, starred in The Poet and If I Didn't Care.
 When Scheider died in February 2008, he had two movies upcoming: Dark Honeymoon, which had been completed, and the thriller Iron Cross.
 In Iron Cross, Scheider plays the leading role of Joseph, a holocaust survivor with a propensity for justice, which was inspired by director Joshua Newton's late father Bruno Newton.
 Iron Cross was ultimately released in 2011.

 Scheider was lead star in the Steven Spielberg-produced television series seaQuest DSV as Captain Nathan Bridger.
 During the second season, Scheider voiced disdain for the direction in which the series was heading.
 His comments were highly publicized, and the media criticized him for panning his own show.
 NBC made additional casting and writing changes in the third season, and Scheider decided to leave the show.
 His contract required that he make several guest appearances that season.

 Scheider hosted an episode of Saturday Night Live in the 10th (1984–1985) season and appeared on the Family Guy episode "Bill & Peter's Bogus Journey", voicing himself as the host of a toilet-training video, portions of which were censored on FOX and syndicated broadcasts.
 He provided voiceover on the Family Guy episode "Three Kings", which was recorded in September 2007 and aired in May 2009, a year and three months after his death in February 2008, which also featured his Jaws co-star Richard Dreyfuss.

 Scheider guest-starred in the Law & Order: Criminal Intent episode "Endgame" as serial killer Mark Ford Brady, who is identified at the episode's end as being the biological father of Detective Goren, played by Vincent D'Onofrio.
 He narrated and was associate producer of the 2006 Jaws documentary The Shark is Still Working.
 In 2007, Scheider received one of two annual Lifetime Achievement Awards at the SunDeis Film Festival in Waltham, Massachusetts.
 After Scheider's death, a biography entitled Roy Scheider: A Life was released as a tribute, compiling reviews, essays, and narration on his life and career.

 Personal life

 Scheider married Cynthia Bebout on November 8, 1962.
 The couple had one daughter, Maximillia (1963-2006), before divorcing in 1986.
-On February 11, 1989, he married actress Brenda Siemer, with whom he had a son, Christian Scheider, and adopted a daughter, Molly.
+On February 11, 1989, he married actress Brenda Siemer, with whom he had a son, Christian Scheider, and adopted a daughter.
 They remained married until his death.

 Death

 In 2004, Scheider was diagnosed with multiple myeloma.
 In June 2005, he received a bone marrow transplant to treat the cancer.
-He died of a staph infection after a nearly 3 year battle with the cancer on February 10, 2008, in Little Rock, Arkansas, at the University of Arkansas for Medical Sciences Medical Center.
+He died of a staphylococcal infection after a nearly three-year battle with the cancer on February 10, 2008, in Little Rock, Arkansas, at the University of Arkansas for Medical Sciences Medical Center.
 He was 75 years old.